pywbem/pywbem/DEVELOP.md

     - `vi docs/changes.rst`

+    If this is a new minor release, reflect the changes in the fix releases since the minor release was spawned off the earlier fix stream.

+7. Edit the README file to remove any release planning info for the release:

+    - `vi README.md`

-7. Finalize the package versions in the following files by changing the development version `M.N.U.dev0` to the final version `M.N.U`:
+8. Finalize the package versions in the following files by changing the development version `M.N.U.dev0` to the final version `M.N.U`:

     - `vi pywbem/_version.py`